Thesis title: The green horizon for biotech: a genome editing approach

 Email contact: Jestin.George@student.uts.edu.au

-My project aims to tackle that task at the genome level, where there are still a lot of unanswered questions regarding transgene integration and regulation in C. reinhardtii.
-I aim to achieve this using CRISPR /Cas9 genome editing technology.
-We hope that using genome engineering to uncover some of the complexities of protein production in this microalga could improve the currently low protein yields in order to develop a more robust microalgal bio-factory.
+My project aims to tackle that task at the genome level, where there are still a lot of unanswered questions regarding foreign gene integration and regulation.
+I aim to answer some of these crucial molecular questions using CRISPR -Cas9 genome editing technology to make these high potential microalgae better cell-factories.